MYavuzYAGIS/Automotive-Cybersecurity/Protocols.md

 Similar to `IPSec SA` but for MacSec.
 Defines a secure relationship between MacSec peers.

+After authentication and key exchange are performed, a secure communication link,  called `Secure Channel` is established using Macsec from one node inside CA to another.  in MAcSec protected network, each node has at least one `unidirectional secure channel`.
+The Secure channel does not expire and lasts for the duration of  the communication between two nodes.
+Each secure channel is associated with an `identifier` : the `Secure Channel Identifier` SCI.

+Within each secure channel(both transmit and receive), Secure Associations are defined. each Secure association has a corresponding `Secure Association Key` (SAK) and is identified by the Association Number field of the SecTag header.
+Secure Associations have limited duratuion. this is called Key Rotation.

 3. <u>**Connectivity Association Key(CAK) **</u>

 Static or Dynamic Key exchanged by macsec speakers.
 This can be seen as `primary key` that is used to device all other session keys.